 7. Solution: Ultimately, your prescribed course of action should end the story.
 Even if the purpose of a marketing video is only implied, it still must promote your products, service, or idea.
 The characters must be perceived as benefiting from your offering – or at least missing out if they don’t buy.

-One key difference between marketing videos and other videos is that marketing videos are designed to compel a certain action from the viewer.
+One key difference between marketing videos and other videos is that marketing videos are designed to explain and compel a certain action from the viewer.
 A marketing video has a purpose beyond just entertaining: Telling a story must make the point and drive the viewer to respond.

 Here’s an example marketing video script outline: